[NEW] GoFundMe’s latest report: The Social State of Giving

 Published February 12, 2014 Reading Time: 3 minutes

-A content management system is a centralized platform from which to create, edit, and manage all your organization’s content.
-This can include blog posts, e-mails and landing pages, for example.
+A content management system is a centralized platform for creating, editing, and managing all your organization’s content.
+This can include blog posts, e-mails, and landing pages, for example.

 They all do pretty much the same thing, right?

-Although CMS products are all built to produce a similar set of results, they don’t all necessarily offer the exact same features.
+Although CMS products are all built to produce similar results, they don’t all necessarily offer the exact same features.
 It is important to ensure the product you choose is really going to work for your organization.
-The process of choosing a Content Management System can often take a bit longer, and be tougher, than expected, because there are so many options to evaluate.
-We’ve outlined a preparatory process to help guide you towards choosing the best-fit CMS for your nonprofit.
+The process of choosing a content management system can often take a bit longer and be tougher than expected because there are so many options to evaluate.
+We’ve outlined a preparatory process to help guide you toward choosing the best-fit CMS for your nonprofit.

 1. Know Your Goals